tryton/trytond/doc/ref/fields.rst

 .. class:: MultiSelection(selection, string[, sort[, translate[, help_selection[, \**options]]]])

-   A list field with limited values to choose from.
+   A :py:class:`tuple` field with limited values to choose from.

 :class:`MultiSelection` has some extra arguments: